MarathonZhenyuMa/2026-TKDE-GDR/README.md

 | Hdigit | `Hdigit_data.mat` | 12 | 4096 | 40 | 32 |
 | ALOI | `ALOI_data.mat` | 13 | 8192 | 8 | 8 |
 | MNIST | `MNIST6w_data.mat` | 8 | 256 | 32 | 38 |

-## Notes for GitHub Upload

-GitHub has a normal file size limit of 100 MB.
-The file `Data/MNIST6w_data.mat` and the archive `TKDE_GDR.zip` are larger than this limit.
-If you want to publish the full data package, use Git LFS or provide an external download link instead of committing these files directly.

-Please also make sure that all included data sets and paper files can be redistributed publicly.

 ## Citation